 Society of Petroleum Engineers (SPE) "white paper" on hydrofracturing and ground water protection.

-The Shale Network (will be developing a comprehensive water quality and geochemical database for PA)
+The Shale Network includes a comprehensive water quality and geochemical database in areas where shale hydrocarbons are being developed

 B.F.
 Environmental - Water testing and training in northeastern PA, including an existing citizen's water quality database that predates the Shale Network effort